GustoBustoNuts/discord-advertise-selfbot/README.md

 <br />

 ### Config
-The 10 is delay in seconds before posting.
+The 10 is delay in seconds before each post.
 You can have multiple channels at the same time.
 Do different delays, so you dont get ratelimited. let channels = [['CHANNELID', 'TEXT YOU WANT TO ADVERTISE', 10], ['CHANNELID', 'TEXT YOU WANT TO ADVERTISE', 15]]

 Here is a config that will send messages in 3 channels